St. Landry Parish, Louisiana: French and Spanish Territory

 Some Indians sold land to the newcomers.
 When the Eastern Attakapas Chief Kinemo sold all the land between Vermilion River and Bayou Teche to Frenchman Gabriel Fuselier de la Claire in 1760, however, the angry Opelousa tribe exterminated the Attakapas (Eastern Atakapa).

 France ceded Louisiana and its territories to Spain in 1762.
 Under Spanish rule, Opelousas Post became the center of government for Southwest Louisiana.
 By 1769 about 100 families were living in Opelousas Post.
 Between 1780 and 1820, the first settlers were joined by others coming from the Attakapas Territory, from the Pointe Coupée Territory, and east from the Atchafalaya River area.
 They were joined by immigrants from the French West Indies, who left after Haiti/St. Domingue became independent in a slave revolution.
 Most of the new settlers were French, Spaniards, French Creoles, Spanish Creoles, Africans and African-Americans.

 The group from Attakapas Post included many Acadians.
 These were French who migrated from Nova Scotia in 1763, after their expulsion by the English in the aftermath of France's defeat in the Seven Years' War (known in North America as the French and Indian War).
 They were led by Jean-Jacques Blaise d'Abbadie.
 D'Abbadie was Governor of the territory from 1763 to 1765.
-The French community built St. Landry Catholic Church in 1765, dedicated to St. Landry (Landericus) of Paris, the Bishop of Paris in the 7th century.
+The French community built St. Landry Catholic Church by 1766, dedicated to St. Landry (Landericus) of Paris, the Bishop of Paris in the 7th century.

 On April 10, 1805, after the United States had acquired the Louisiana Purchase, the post was named the town of Opelousas and became the seat of the County of Opelousas, part of the Territory of Orleans.
 In 1807, when the territory was reorganized into parishes, Opelousas was designated the seat of St. Landry Parish.